 DeviceAnywhere quickly became a lifesaver, but paying by the minute and clunky interactions drove me to buy an iPod touch.
-It was a relief to finally test the speed and ease with which users interact, ergonomics, reading postures, usage patterns and performance.
+It was a relief to finally test the speed and ease with which users interact, ergonomics, reading postures, and usage patterns.

 Then as so much of our work became mobile, adding more devices seemed like a legitimate investment.
 Not just in QA, but in our design skills as it allowed us to study each platform.
-Today we’ve 31 testing devices - mostly purchased new and unlocked from Amazon - ranging in price from $55 - $600.
+Today we’ve 34 (I’ll keep updating) testing devices - mostly purchased new and unlocked from Amazon - ranging in price from $55 - $600.
 There’s more affordable ways, like buying from eBay or places like Gamestop which sell used devices.